Same-sex marriage in Wisconsin: Lawsuits

-State cases
+State lawsuits

 McConkey v.
 Van Hollen

-William McConkey, a political science instructor filed a lawsuit, McConkey v.
+William McConkey, a political science instructor, filed a lawsuit, McConkey v.
 Van Hollen, on April 9, 2009, with the Wisconsin Supreme Court, charging that the 2006 referendum which banned both same-sex marriage and civil unions in the state, violated the State Constitution because it proposed more than one question in a single ballot proposal, which is illegal under Wisconsin law.
 On May 14, the court agreed to hear the case, specifying two questions, whether McConkey, as an individual voter, had standing to sue and whether the ballot initiative presented two questions.
-Wisconsin Attorney General J. B. Van Hollen challenged McConkey's standing.
+Attorney General J. B. Van Hollen challenged McConkey's standing.
 The court heard oral arguments on November 3.
 On June 30, 2010, the Wisconsin Supreme Court ruled 7–0 in McConkey that the ballot measure was proper.

 Halopka-Ivery v.
 Walker

 On April 16, 2014, a lesbian couple married in California sought original jurisdiction in the Wisconsin Supreme Court.
 They claimed the state's "parallel civil marriage and domestic partnership structure" denied them access to federal benefits.
-They also challenged Wisconsin's statute imposing criminal penalties on residents who contract in other jurisdictions a marriage that is not recognized by the state.
+They also challenged Wisconsin's statute imposing criminal penalties on residents who contracted in other jurisdictions a marriage that was not recognized by the state.
 On May 27, 2014, the Wisconsin Supreme Court, on a 5–2 vote, declined to hear the case.

-Federal cases
+Federal lawsuits

 Burkett v.
 Zablocki

 In 1971, Donna Burkett and Manonia Evans, an African American lesbian couple from Milwaukee, filed a lawsuit in the U.S. District Court for the Eastern District of Wisconsin against the Milwaukee County Clerk, Thomas Zablocki, for refusing to issue them a marriage license.
 The couple sought "an order compelling the clerk of Milwaukee County to issue them an application for a marriage license."
 Zablocki moved to dismiss the suit.
 The plaintiffs failed to submit timely briefs in response to the clerk's motion, and the court dismissed the case in 1972.